muesli/bones/README.md

 ## Installation

-Bones requires Go 1.x (to be determined) or higher.
+Bones requires Go 1.2 or higher.
 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).

 The recommended way of installation is to simply `go get github.com/muesli/bones`.